-We at American Holidays recognise the increased uncertainty that the ongoing outbreak of Coronavirus (more specifically Covid-19) may be causing in the planning of your holiday with us, especially in regard to the safety of travelling at this time.
+We at American Holidays recognise the uncertainty that the ongoing outbreak of Covid-19 may be causing in the planning of your holiday with us, especially in regard to the safety of travelling at this time.

 We would like to reassure you that we continue to closely monitor this situation as it rapidly evolves, and we will be keeping this page updated on our approach.

-COVID-19 Travel Restrictions – Ireland and UK/NI travel to the USA
+COVID-19 Travel Restrictions – Ireland and Northern Ireland/UK travel to the USA

-On Saturday (March 15) the US Government extended their travel ban to include Ireland and UK/NI.
-From 23:59 Eastern Daylight Time on 16 March (03:59 GMT 17 March) it will not be possible for non-US citizens and legal US nationals to enter the USA.
+On Saturday (March 15) the US Government extended their travel ban to include Ireland and Northern Ireland/U. From 23:59 Eastern Daylight Time on 16 March (03:59 GMT 17 March) it will not be possible for non-US citizens and legal US nationals to enter the USA.

-We are currently helping all our customers with immediate travel impact through this unprecedented situation.
+We are currently helping all our customers with upcoming travel impacted by Covid-19

-We remain fully operational, and our call centre is open as normal however to protect the welfare of our customers and staff we will temporarily close our stores in Dublin and Belfast.
+We remain fully operational, and our call centre is open as normal however to protect the welfare of our customers and staff we have temporarily closed our stores in Dublin and Belfast.